perladvent/perldotcom/content/article/_pub_2003_03_07_apocalypse6.md

 {
-   "slug" : "/pub/2003/03/07/apocalypse6",
+   "title" : "Apocalypse 6",
    "tags" : [
       "perl-6-apocalypse-subroutines"
    ],
+   "categories" : "perl-6",
+   "slug" : "/pub/2003/03/07/apocalypse6",
    "date" : "2003-03-07T00:00:00-08:00",
+   "thumbnail" : "/images/_pub_2003_03_07_apocalypse6/111-apocalypse6.gif",
    "draft" : null,
-   "image" : null,
-   "authors" : [
-      "larry-wall"
-   ],
-   "thumbnail" : "/images/_pub_2003_03_07_apocalypse6/111-apocalypse6.gif",
-   "categories" : "perl-6",
    "description" : " Editor's Note: this Apocalypse is out of date and remains here for historic reasons.
 See Synopsis 06 for the latest information.
 This is the Apocalypse on Subroutines.
-In Perl culture the term &quot;subroutine&quot; conveys the general notion of calling...", "title" : "Apocalypse 6"
+In Perl culture the term &quot;subroutine&quot; conveys the general notion of calling...", "image" : null,
+   "authors" : [
+      "larry-wall"
+   ]
 }